proshunsuke/niconama-client/README.md

 Do comment to niconico live broadcast.
 Call this method after calling [liveComments()](#livecomments)

-Options argument is a string with space separator. ex: "184 red big".
+Options argument is a string with space separator. ex: `184 red big`.
 Options are below

 | items | details |
 |:------------- |:-------------|